internetarchive/mediawiki-extension-archive-leaf/README.md

 ### Transcriber

 The transcriber interface allows for a more seamless transcription experience for users.
-It overlays on top of the edit box and reads and writes to the edit box when opened and closed.
+It overlays on top of the regular wiki edit page and reads and writes to the edit box when opened and closed.
 It is designed primarily as a mobile interface, but will work fine on desktop machines as well.

 The transcriber consists of three sections:
 1. The image to be transcribed, which can be zoomed in and out.
 2. A text edit box that displays the current working text of the transcriber.
 3. An onscreen keyboard.

-The transcriber reads from the `<transcription></transcription>` tag within the edit box, and when closed, writes to that same tag.
-It does not automatically write to the edit box as the user is typing.
-Instead, it writes when the transcriber is closed, and the user must manually save the Wiki edit.
+The transcriber reads from the `<transcription>` tag within the edit box, and when closed, writes back to the tag.
+After the transcriber is closed, the user must manually save the wiki edit.

-One keyboard layout is currently available, Balinese.
+One keyboard layout is currently available: Balinese.
 More are planned for the future.

 #### Balinese keyboard notes

-* The Balinese onscreen keyboard is designed to type any characters found in Balinese, while preventing the typing of malformed sequences
+* The Balinese onscreen keyboard is designed to type any characters found in Balinese, while preventing the typing of malformed sequences.
 * To type a consonant-vowel syllable, first type the consonant, and then the vowel marks for that consonant will be displayed in the upper right section.
 * Type all vowels after their consonant (in spoken order), even if they are written to the left of the consonant, like "ᬳᬾ".
 * To type consonant clusters, type the first consonant, then adeg-adeg (in the vowel marks section), then the following consonant.
 The keyboard will adjust to demonstrate the character to be typed.
 * If an explicit adeg-adeg is needed in a place that would normally cause a consonanant cluster (such as "ᬦ᭄‌ᬪ"), type the first consonant, then the adeg-adeg, then a Zero-Width Non-Joiner (the key to the right of the space bar), then the next consonant.
 The Zero-Width Non-Joiner blocks the adeg-adeg from creating a consonant cluster.
 * Rarer and Sanskrit-specific consonants, and some rare vowel marks, can be found by pressing the shift key.
-* To type numbers and punctuation marks, press the bottom left key with "᭗᭘᭙" printed on it.
+* To type numbers and punctuation marks, press the bottom-left key "᭗᭘᭙".

 ## Implementation